 5. sphinx.
 Place the elbows under the shoulders, keeping the legs relaxed.
 The Head may be kept in a neutral position, fall forward, or rest on a block.

 5(a). seal.
 Transitioning from Sphinx, fully extend the arms, moving the hands toward the body any amount that allows for an appropriate amount of sensation to the lumbar spine.
 Hands may turn in or out.

 6. shoelace/eagle arms.
-Wrap your right leg on top of the left as shown, or cross the shins if there is discomfort in the hips and/or knees.
+Wrap your right leg on top of the left as shown, or cross the shins if there are discomfort in the hips and/or knees.
 Sit on a blanket or block if needed.
 Wrap the left arm on top of the right and elevate the elbows, keeping the posture tall and steady for a minute or so.
-Allow the mind the scan the body and breath.Make the pose passive by folding forward, allowing the elbows to rest on the knees, on blocks or on the floor.
+Allow the mind to scan the body and breath.Make the pose passive by folding forward, allowing the elbows to rest on the knees, on blocks, or on the floor.

 7. 1/2 shoelace inside leg.
-From shoelace, straighten the bottom leg, drawing it slightly to the right, unwrap the arms, and allow the torso to fold over the right leg.
-This posture may invite sensation along the back line of the straight leg, the outer right hip, the spine and right QL region.
+From the shoelace, straighten the bottom leg, drawing it slightly to the right, unwrap the arms, and allow the torso to fold over the right leg.
+This posture may invite sensation along the backline of the straight leg, the outer right hip, the spine, and the right QL region.
 Repeat 6 and 7 on the left.

 9. dragonfly center.
-After the lateral positions to the right and left, allow the upper body to fold forward, resting the palms, forearms or torso on the floor.
-Sensation may be felt along the inner lines of the legs or along the back line of the body.
+After the lateral positions to the right and left, allow the upper body to fold forward, resting the palms, forearms, or torso on the floor.
+The sensation may be felt along the inner lines of the legs or along the backline of the body.